turbokazax/QuantaSoil/README.md

 ## About the model

-This repository is a copy of the code from Google Colab.
+This repository is a reupload of the code from Google Colab.
 Here, based on an open dataset from Kaggle, various algorithms were used and the one with best accuracy was chosen to be used in the model.
 Accuracy can be seen in outputs.